A summer trip to the beautiful town of Zakopane, in Poland, is essential to enjoy the quiet charm of the place.

 7. Other Activities

-A lot of adventure sports are present near the town as well, such as rafting on Dunajec river, various hikes, mountain gliding, and gravitational slide are some of the most popular summer things you can do in Zakopane.
+A lot of adventure sports are present near the town as well, such as rafting on the Dunajec River, various hikes, mountain gliding, and gravitational slide are some of the most popular summer things you can do in Zakopane.

 Tip: If you would like to check out the beautiful countryside of Zakopane, take a ride on Gubalowka and go Water Rafting on Dunajec, you can go on this Dunajec River Gorge and Zakopane full day trip from Zakopane if you like.